darrylcauldwell/darrylcauldwell.github.io/_posts/2019-12-31-vegetarianuary.md

 permalink: vegetarianuary/
 ---

 I have under taken my personal challenges over the years and the occasion of a new decade seemed a good reason to undertake another.
 I was inspired to look at doing this by my daughter who is an avid fan of science and is very data-driven.

-Last year in the middle of summer at the Bluedot science and music festival she took the [Oatly ditch-milk](https://www.oatly.com/uk/ditch-milk) pledge and went dairy-free for 72 hours.
-While playing in the park with all of her friends they all had ice-cream but she stood by her pledge and refused.
-We spoke around the subject alot at the time and researched some facts and figures.
+Last year in the middle of summer at the Bluedot science and music festival we found out about the impact of dairy om the planet and took the [Oatly ditch-milk](https://www.oatly.com/uk/ditch-milk) pledge and both went dairy-free for 72 hours.

+A day or so later while playing in the park with all of her friends they all had ice-cream but she stood by her pledge and refused, I was very proud.
+As a family we spoke around the subject alot at the time and researched some facts and figures.
 While we as a family didn't ditch dairy altogether it did influence our eating habits and we've moved to regularly use almond milk for cereals alongside cows milk for hot drinks.

-My goal is that this month encourages discussion within our family about what we eat and the pro's and con's of a plant-based diet and we will hopefully all learn something from this and maintain some aspects for the longer term.
+My goal is to move to a plant-based diet for January to encourages further discussion within our family about what we eat and the pro's and con's of a plant-based diet.
+We will hopefully all learn something from this and will maintain some aspects for the longer term.

-"In the UK, it is estimated that well-planned completely plant-based, or vegan, diets need just one third of the fertile land, fresh water and energy of the typical British ‘meat-and-dairy’ based diet.
-With meat and dairy being the leading contributor to greenhouse (GHG) emissions, reducing animal based foods and choosing a wide range of plant foods can be beneficial to the planet and our health."
-[Quote Source](https://www.bda.uk.com/foodfacts/plant-based_diet)

 Types of plant-based diets include:

 * Lacto-ovo vegetarians ( plant based but includes dairy foods and eggs )
 * Ovo vegetarians ( plant based but includes eggs )
 * Vegans ( plant based only )

 My original thought was to take part in [veganuary](https://uk.veganuary.com/).
-After reading around the full extent of what going vegan means and looking at our current 'normal' lifestyle I am not sure it is achievable to change so much overnight.
+After reading around the full extent of what going vegan means and looking at our current 'normal' lifestyle.
 With any form of goal-setting the goals have to be specific, measurable, achievable, relavent and time bound.
+I am not sure it is achievable to change so much overnight to become vegan, but maybe this experience will better equip for a future endeavour.

 **Measurable Goal** - Lacto-ovo vegetarian between 1st and 31st January